-We are an international group of 29 institutional investors (as of 3rd August 2020) delivering on a bold commitment to transition our investment portfolios to net-zero GHG emissions by 2050.
+We are an international group of 33 institutional investors delivering on a bold commitment to transition our investment portfolios to net-zero GHG emissions by 2050.

-Representing nearly $5.0 trillion assets under management, the United Nations-convened Net-Zero Asset Owner Alliance shows united investor action to align portfolios with a 1.5°C scenario, addressing Article 2.1c of the Paris Agreement.
+Representing $5.1 trillion assets under management, the United Nations-convened Net-Zero Asset Owner Alliance shows united investor action to align portfolios with a 1.5°C scenario, addressing Article 2.1c of the Paris Agreement.

 THE ALLIANCE COMMITMENT

-Asset Owners of The Net Zero Asset Owner Alliance commit ourselves and will work to lead others to the highest ambition to date in driving sustainable economies.
+Members of the Net-Zero Asset Owner Alliance commit ourselves and will work to lead others to the highest ambition to date in driving sustainable economies.
 The Alliance announced its ambition at the UN Secretary-General’s Climate Summit in New York on September 23rd, 2019 in the form of the following commitment:

 “The members of the Alliance commit to transitioning their investment portfolios to net-zero GHG emissions by 2050 consistent with a maximum temperature rise of 1.5°C above pre-industrial temperatures, taking into account the best available scientific knowledge including the findings of the IPCC, and regularly reporting on progress, including establishing intermediate targets every five years in line with Paris Agreement Article 4.9.

 In order to enable members to meet their fiduciary duty to manage risks and achieve target returns, this Commitment must be embedded in a holistic ESG approach, incorporating but not limited to, climate change, and must emphasize GHG emissions reduction outcomes in the real economy.